alexanderkiel/gba-bridgehead-compose/README.md

 * PORT_CONNECTOR_POSTGRES - defaults to `5434`
 * PORT_PROMETHEUS - defaults to `9090`
 * PORT_GRAFANA - defaults to `3000`

+You can either stop all services occupying those ports or change them with environments, see below.

+## Environment

+The Docker containers accept certain environment variables:

 #### Store specific
 * STORE_MDR_NAMESPACE - current namespace which changes after every change depending data-elements, defaults to `mdr16`